kapawlak/temp_lab_host/Courses/6/AL/home.md

 In this course we will cover topics that roughly reflect the material you learn in class: 1D Motion, Newton's Laws, Work and Energy, and Rotational Motion.
 In addition to verifying the concepts learned in the theory course against real experiments, you will also learn universal introductory experimental techniques used in *all* scientific fields.
 PHYS 6AL specifically focuses on elementary error analysis, significant figures and the identification of types of uncertainty.

+### Materials

+No materials are required for this course.
+All labs will be submitted digitally in a .pdf, .doc or .docx format.
+It is recommended that students use the latest version of the Chrome Browser available for their device to view the manual.

 ### Contact Information

 ######